Freshwater aquaculture — Strategic Scorecard

 -

-ER06Market Contestability & Exit Friction 2View ER06 attribute detailsModerate-Low Market Contestability.
+ER06Market Contestability & Exit Friction 2 solutions 2View ER06 attribute detailsModerate-Low Market Contestability.
 While OECD markets feature strict environmental permitting that can take up to 4 years, the global freshwater industry remains highly fragmented with low barriers in emerging economies.
 The ability to utilize small-scale, decentralized water bodies makes market entry accessible for smallholders, offsetting the high regulatory costs found in industrialized regions.

 - Metric: Over 90% of freshwater aquaculture production is concentrated in Asia, where small-scale, decentralized operations dominate, facilitating relatively low exit friction.